1.9 What are relevant legislations in concerning data archiving?

 'natural person':

-Depending on the nature and research design of a study, data that reaches the archive can either be 'raw' or be already curated (pseudonymised, anonymised, aggregated etc.).
+Depending on the nature and research design of a study, data that reaches the archive can either be 'raw' or be already processed (pseudonymised, anonymised, aggregated etc.).
 Since fully anonymised data may not always be very useful for secondary users, data archivists strive to always follow the rule: “As open as possible, as closed as necessary”, meaning they strive towards open data sharing as far as possible under the data protection laws.
-In this regard data archives, depending on their policies, may accept in special cases raw/sensitive or semi-anonymised research data.
+In this regard data archives may accept in special cases raw/sensitive or semi-anonymised research data depending on their policies.
 However, the distribution of this kind of data is limited by various access regulations (e.g. limited to a certain type of users, safeguarded access) - since, according to the GDPR, the distribution of personal data is not allowed without the prior consent of research participants.
 The data archive must have protocols and policies in place for receiving and storing data safely.

 Personal data may be shared without restrictions when the researcher has received explicit consent from the research participants that allows the sharing of their personal data.
-(However, national laws vary, and this is not the case in e. g.
-Germany).
-The use of information sheets and especially consent forms is important in the light of the GDPR, as this defines the handling of the collected data.
-Archives usually demand getting a template of the study’s consent form in order to determine how data have to be prepared for dissemination, see 'DMEG - Chapter 5 ‘Protect’ (CESSDA Training Team 2017-2022).
+Please note that national laws vary, and this is not the case in e. g.
+Germany.
+The use of information sheets and especially consent forms is important, if you seek to comply with the GDPR, as this defines the handling of the collected data.
+Archives usually demand a template of the study’s consent form in order to determine how data have to be prepared for dissemination, see 'DMEG - Chapter 5 ‘Protect’ (CESSDA Training Team 2017-2022).

 Personal data in administrative data

-When a user uses archival services (e.g. depositing data, accessing data or other services), personal data are shared with the archive, making users data subjects that are entitled to the rights set out in the GDPR (GDPR.eu 2019).
+Users of archival services (e.g. depositing data, accessing data or other services), also share personal data with the archive; this makes users data subjects that are entitled to the rights set out in the GDPR (GDPR.eu 2019).
 Processing personal data relating to the users of a data archive must be done confidentially, transparently and lawfully, and data archivists must be sufficiently trained to handle personal data appropriately.
 A data archive must have a public data policy in place that provides sufficient details to its users about the personal data collection and processing, such as (1) who is the data controller/data protection officer and who can be contacted in case of questions, (2) how and for what purposes personal data is being processed, and (3) what the rights of users of archival services are.

 Basic legal questions to ask regarding research data